≡ Menu

 References and Credits

-1. All data presented in this article were obtained and referenced from Tesla’s quarterly and annual update letters, which are available in Tesla Press Releases.
+1. All data presented were obtained and referenced from Tesla’s update letters published on the company’s investor relations page: Tesla Press Releases.

 2. Tesla supercharger detailed info: Tesla charging infrastructure.